cturnersmith/Capstone-Recipe-frontend/README.md

 **Description:**

-Buzy Moms Recipe app is a full stack application inspired by hardworkding mothers who have to juggle a career and kids.
+Buzy Moms Recipe app is a full stack application inspired by hardworking mothers who have to juggle a career and kids.

 **Tech used**